marielle-lopez/portfolio/README.md

 ### Low Priority

+- Replace image with CapsuleImg component on landing page
 - Make 'Download CV' button functional
 - Create a gradient top-border to active NavLink
 - Add hover effect to logo in Header component
+- Make content scrollable without making browser adding a scroll bar
+- Change icons in Header component to open a new tab

 ## Task Completion History

+### February 1, 2024

+- Completed About page using newly created components (i.e., CapsuleImg, EducationCard, PageLine) and relevant containers

+Today, I worked on the About page of my portfolio application.
+My design for this page involved sections of similar design and layout, so I made components for these; EducationCard, CapsuleImg, and PageLine.
+I also developed a JSON file for my education information.
+Using these components and data, I constructed my About page as close as I could to my planned design!

 ### January 31, 2024